What is bacterial vaginosis?

 Some women may experience a burning sensation when they urinate, or suffer from vaginal itching.
 Your GP may conduct an internal examination to confirm that this is caused by BV and not by a different condition.

 The symptoms of bacterial vaginosis can be embarrassing or even distressing.
 If you do experience feelings of embarrassment, or even disgust towards your body, it’s important not to allow your feelings to interfere with seeking treatment.
 Left untreated, bacterial vaginosis may increase your risk of contracting sexually transmitted infections, it may also cause other health problems.
 BV is a very common condition that doctors are accustomed to treat on a regular basis.
-Our online GPs will always treat you with sensitivity and consideration.
+The Doctors on our platform will always treat you with sensitivity and consideration.

 How to diagnose bacterial vaginosis